jisonglee/sphinx-cbs/_source/scenario/billing.rst

 Invoice Payment
 -----------------

-This topic shows how to make invoice.
+This topic shows how to pay invoice.
 |br|
 |br|